 By Silvia Borges of EnviroMom

-Sustainable textiles are becoming increasingly popular.
+Sustainable clothing materials and textiles are becoming increasingly popular.
 A decade or so ago, clothes made out of bamboo, hemp, or recycled polyester were close to unheard of.
 Now they are everywhere!
 But who takes first place for most sustainable fabric?

 Hemp and natural (undyed) linen are up there.
 However, the definite answer is… it’s complicated.